3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-To summarise, this workshop can be broadly grouped into two main parts: i) self-calibration and ii) imaging.
+To summarise, this workshop can be broadly categorised into two main parts: i) self-calibration and ii) imaging.

-We began with a simple phase-reference calibrated data set of our target.
-Here, the phase and amplitude corrections are valid for our nearby phase calibrator, but crucially only approximately valid for our target.
-This is because the patch of sky the telescopes are looking through for the target, is not the same as the phase calibrator.
+We started with a simple phase-reference calibrated data set of our target.
+Here, the phase and amplitude corrections are valid for our nearby phase calibrator, but are only approximately valid for our target.
+This is because the patch of sky that the telescopes are observing for the target is not the same as that of the phase calibrator.

-For our target source, the assumption that our source is a simple point source in invalid (as proven by the uv distance plots).
-This means that, in order to calibrate for the gain differences between the phase cal and target fields, we need to produce a model to calibrate against.
-The approximate phase and amplitude solutions are just valid enough for us to derive a first order model.
+For our target source, the assumption that it is a simple point source is invalid (as proven by the $uv$ distance plots).
+This means that in order to calibrate for the gain differences between the phase calibration and target fields, we need to produce a model for calibration.
+The approximate phase and amplitude solutions are just valid enough for us to derive a first-order model.

-Once we generated a model using deconvolution, the Fourier Transform of these are used to calibrate against.
-We begin with phase only calibration as this needs less S/N for good solutions.
-With these corrections applied, we can generate a much better model whose S/N has increased dramatically.
-This S/N boost can then be used to then calibrate for amplitudes and phases.
-As a result, we end up with a high dynamic range data set (with a high S/N), where lots of low level source structure has appeared.
-The following table and plot illustrates this vast improvement.
+Once we generated a model using deconvolution, the Fourier Transform of these models is used for calibration.
+We begin with phase-only calibration as this requires less signal-to-noise (S/N) for good solutions.
+With these corrections applied, we can generate a much better model with a dramatically increased S/N. This S/N boost can then be used to calibrate amplitudes and phases.
+As a result, we create a high dynamic range data set (with a high S/N), where many low-level source structures have emerged.
+The following table and plot illustrate this vast improvement.

 Peak Brightness Noise (rms) S/N